-A bounced check from a customer is recorded as a non-sufficient funds check in QuickBooks.
-The record a bounced check feature, present by default in QuickBooks, can be used to record such checks, ensuring the accuracy of your accounting data.
-Although users can manually record a bounced check, we highly recommend that you rely on the inbuilt feature meant for recording such issues.
-If you want more business customization then go for professional QuickBooks Checks.
+Although users can manually record a bounced check, we highly recommend that you rely on the built-in feature meant for recording such issues.
+If you want more business customization, then go for professional QuickBooks Checks.

-Recording a Bounced Check Returned From Customer QB
+Recording a Bounced Check Returned From Customer in QuickBooks

 You have to go for only QuickBooks Compatible Checks , otherwise you will get alignment and printing issues .